Welcome to Year 6

 exploring dynamics, linking actions into sequences, using movement to portray a story, developing control, timing, coordination, expression, and performance skills.

-Can I explain what scripture teaches, recognising both its literal meaning and its deeper spiritual message?
+Can I explain what a scripture text means, including both its simple meaning and its deeper message?

-Can I use religious and theological vocabulary to explain how Jesus’ miracles reveal that he is truly God and truly human?
+Can I use religious and theological vocabulary to explain how scripture links to Christian beliefs?